The Other Qualities of our Idea of Space and Time

 - sensations.

-This idea of time will afford us an abstract idea, which comprehends a still greater variety than the idea of space.
+This abstract idea of time has more variety than the idea of space.

 Yet it is represented in the imagination by some specific individual idea of a determinate quantity and quality.

-We receive the idea of space from the disposition of visible and tangible objects.
+We get the idea of space from the disposition of visible and tangible objects.

 We create the idea of time from the succession of ideas and impressions.

-It is impossible for time alone to ever appear or be noticed by the mind.
+It is impossible for time to appear alone.

 A man in a sound sleep, or strongly occupied with a thought, is insensible of time.

-The same duration appears longer or shorter to his imagination, according as his perceptions succeed each other with more or less rapidity.
+The same duration appears longer or shorter to his imagination, depending on how fast or slow his perceptions succeed each other.

 Malezieu has remarked that our perceptions have certain bounds fixed by the mind’s original nature and constitution.